mdlincoln/tidy_humanities_data_2022/units/sql.md

 Download the lesson data to your computer: [normalized_knoedler.sqlite3](/assets/data/normalized_knoedler.sqlite3)

-In the sqliteonline menubar, select File -> Open DB, and select the normalized_knoedler.sqlite3 file you just downloaded.
+In the sqliteonline menubar, select File -> Open DB, and select the `normalized_knoedler.sqlite3` file you just downloaded.
+(N.B. sqlite files have a bunch of possible file extensions, but you'll often see `.db`, `.sqlite`, and `.sqlite3`, the latter noting that the file was made with the most recent major version of SQLite available from 2004)

 This file contains the exact same information as we used in the Palladio lesson, but arranged according to a different database schema: